raspberrypilearning/codebreaker/en/step_3.md

 </div>
 </div>

- First, we will remove the print statement in our previous function, because we won't need it now we know our dictionary is working.

 --- task ---

 **Comment out** the print statement on line 19 by placing a hashtag at the beginning of the line: